How to Build An Authority Website Using WordPress

 What these people fail to take into account is how many of those websites are quality publications.
 How many of those millions of websites have taken the time to establish themselves as a source users can trust?
 How many websites learn SEO (or hire an seo agency), work on their designs, and learn what it means to have an authority website?

-Far, far fewer websites care about this, and that’s important.
+Far, far fewer websites care about this, and that’s important for old and new blog owners.

 For the website owners who do care about this, WordPress is an easy-to-use and smoothly functioning content management system that can help them reach their goals.